 High 29° / Low 21°

 Banaue is a town on the Cordillera mountain range in the north of the island of Luzon, in the Philippines.
-It is widely known as the site of the UNESCO World Heritage Site, the Batad Rice Terraces and Bangaan Rice Terraces.
+It is most widely known as the site of the United Nations Educational, Scientific and Cultural Organization (Unesco) World Heritage Site, the Banaue Rice Terraces, the Batad Rice Terraces and Bangaan Rice Terraces.

 The mountainous regions have some really unpredictable weather; while it may be sunny in one valley, it may be raining heavily on the other side of the mountain, and then 30 minutes later the situation is reversed.
 You can check current weather conditions at AccuWeather.